evaboogaard/blok-tech/README.md

             </code></pre>

 ## 🚫 Rules
-If you read this, send me a meme (I'll know if you don't)
+If you use anything from my code or my wiki, just give me either a shoutout or a dirty chai with soy milk. :)

 ## 🗄 Database
 The database used for the creation of this application is [MongoDB.](https://www.mongodb.com/)